not-indro/Loginegg_Assessment/README.md

 **Answer:**

-Yes, you can block users from specific email addresses or domains using **Security Rules** in Frontegg.
-Here's how:
+Yes, you can block users from specific email addresses or domains by setting up **Security Rules** in Frontegg.
+Here's how you can do it:

-1. **Navigate to Security Rules:**
-   - In the Frontegg portal, go to the **Security** section.
+- In the Frontegg portal, navigate to the **Security** section and select **Security Rules**.
-   - Select **Security Rules**.

-2. **Create a New Rule:**
-   - Click on **Add Rule**.
+- Click on **Add Rule** to create a new rule.
-   - Define the conditions to block emails from specific addresses or domains (e.g., *@example.com*).
+- Define the conditions to block the specific emails or domains you're concerned about (e.g., `*@example.com`).

-3. **Set the Action:**
-   - Choose the action to **Block** or **Deny** sign-ups that match the rule.
+- Set the action to **Block** or **Deny** sign-ups that match your rule.

-For detailed steps and options, please refer to the [Security Rules documentation](https://docs.frontegg.com/docs/security-rules).
+This will prevent users with those email addresses from signing up to your tenant.

 ---

-By addressing these questions comprehensively and providing clear, step-by-step instructions, users can better understand how to navigate and utilize the Frontegg platform effectively.
+Hope that helps!
+If you have any more questions, feel free to ask.